pqncho/Obligatorio-1-P2/README.md

 👨‍💻 Authors
 Juan Francisco Lino

-📌 Disclaimer
+## 📌 Disclaimer

-This project was developed for educational purposes as part of an academic assignment.
+This project was originally developed as part of an academic assignment at ORT University Uruguay and is published here for educational and portfolio purposes.

 🚀 Learning through code, logic, and creativity.